 If you're fitting a wet room or just want a more luxurious and roomy enclosure, square and rectangle trays offer the larger space required.
 They also have the benefit of being more versatile as a square shower can look great even in the centre of the room.

 Don't settle on a tray design without thinking about doors.
 With a pentagonal tray, you'll usually be limited to a hinged door but the other tray designs can fit swinging, bifold (that fold inwards) or sliding doors.
+Always ensure that your doors come complete with high quality shower door seal strips for added protection from splashes.

 An enclosure with a bifold door is perfect for tight spots